Fast Consensus and Metastability in a Highly Polarized Social Network: Definitions, notation and main results

 Theorem \ref{fastconsensus} states that the invariant measure gets concentrated in the set of the ladder lists as the polarization coefficient diverges.
 Moreover, for any non-null initial list, the time it takes for the process to reach the set of ladder lists goes to $0$, as the polarization coefficient diverges.
+Corollary \ref{coro: fastconsensus} in Section \ref{sec: fastconsensus} presents an equivalent result when the initial list is the null list.
+In this case, after the first jump time, which is exponentially distributed, the time it takes for the process to reach the set of ladder lists goes to $0$, as the polarization coefficient diverges.

-\begin{theorem} \begin{enumerate} \item[] \item There exists a constant $C>0$, such that for any $\beta\geq 0$ the invariant probability measure $\mu^{\beta}$ satisfies
+\begin{theorem} \begin{enumerate} \item[] \item There exists a constant $C=C(N)>0$, such that for any $\beta\geq 0$ the invariant probability measure $\mu^{\beta}$ satisfies

 \item For any fixed $\delta>0$

 \end{enumerate} \end{theorem}

 Theorem \ref{metastable} states that a highly polarized social network has a metastable behavior.